elizaGarvey/computing-2-submission_Santorini/README.md

 6. Win Condition B: The Blockade
 The secondary (and highly tactical) way to win is to completely box in your opponent using Domes, towering cliffs, and your own workers, leaving them with zero legal moves on their turn.

-> Tactical Blockade: Winning the game by leaving the opponent with zero legal moves.